Personal responsibility is a pathway to honor and trust

 We may make decisions that people don’t agree with, or support the questionable judgment of others.
-If and when the fickle finger of fate points back in our direction and we’re called to account for the behavior, the most noble thing we do is this:
+If and when the fickle finger of fate points back in our direction and we’re called to account for our behavior, the noblest thing we can do is this:

-Admit our error.
-Own up to our weakness.
+Admit our errors.
+Own up to our weaknesses.

 It’s a gesture of honesty.